zjrohrbach/markdown-wkshts/Honors-Agenda.md

 ---------
 **Objective:** Review what we know about impulse, momentum, and center of mass.

+1. Hand back quizzes - ***Please remind me if I forget to do this!***
+2. Take questions over the HW
+3. Do the Review PPT

 **If absent:** Please make an effort to log in to Zoom during class time
 > [Link](https://us02web.zoom.us/j/89652361206?pwd=L3ZYQzBGNitFK0J6K1M4Nk1iM1dYQT09)